yossiazu/jenkins_docker_final_project/README.md

 # jenkins_docker_project
-the final project involves the use of Jenkins and Docker.
+the project involves the use of Jenkins and Docker.
 The project includes a Jenkins file, which prompts the user to enter the name of a file.
 Once the user enters the file name, Jenkins creates a container using the Docker image of Apache HTTP Server (httpd) and configures the file as the index.html for the website hosted by the container.
 This allows the user to easily create a container